Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-This is an immediate consequence of the conilpotency condition on $C$.
-In fact the conilpotency condition implies that $\delta \circ (\id\otimes H)$ is a locally nilpotent operator.

-Note that all maps involved in the perturbation are $C$-linear, hence by the curved homological perturbation lemma~\ref{lem:chpl} the object $\Psi(F)$ is contractible in $\Tw(C_M)$.
-It follows that the object $\Phi\Psi(F)$ is also contractible.
-By Theorem~\ref{thm:koszul}, $\Phi\Psi(F)$ is homotopic to $F$ and hence $F$ is also contractible. \end{Proof}

-\paragraph The proposition immediately implies that the dg algebra $\Omega(C_M)$ itself is a generator for the triangulated category $[\Tw(\Omega(C_M))]$.
+\paragraph{Terminologies about generators.} Proposition~\ref{prop:acyclic} immediately implies that the dg algebra $\Omega B_M$ itself is a generator for the triangulated category $[\Tw(\Omega B_M)]$ if $B$ is conilpotent.
 To make a more precise statement we recall several distinct notions of generators for triangulated categories.
 We follow the exposition in~\cite{BV}.
 Let $\cD$ be a triangulated category.
 A set of objects $\cE:=\left \{ E_i | i\in I \right \}$ is said to classically generate $\cD$ if the smallest triangulated subcategory of $\cD$ containing $\cE$ that is closed under isomorphism and direct summands is equal to $\cD$ itself.
 We say that $\cD$ is finitely generated if it is classically generated by one object.

 The second notion of generation is defined via the orthogonal category of $\cE$.
 Namely, we say that $\cE$ weakly generates $\cD$ if the right orthogonal $\cE^\perp$ is trivial.
 (The right orthogonal $\cE^\perp$ is by definition the full subcategory of $\cD$ consisting of objects $A$ such that $\Hom_\cD(E_i[n],A)=0$ for all $i$ and all $n$.)
 It is clear that classical generators are also weak generators.
 But the converse is not true in general, often we will drop the adverb "weak" and say that $\cE$ generates $\cD$ if $\cE$ weakly generates it.